-Taking the GED Test is stressful, so we created this manual to help you beat your test anxiety, that can sabotage your chances.
+Taking the GED test is stressful, so we created this manual to help you beat your test anxiety, which can sabotage your chances.

 The GED Testing Center

-When you sign up for the GED Test, you can choose the GED Test location and the time of the test.
+When you sign up for the GED test (or one of the subtests), you can choose the GED testing location and the time of the test.

 You should arrive at least 30 minutes before your scheduled test time.
 If you arrive too late at your appointment, you may not be admitted and lose your fee.